 Downtown Design Project

-The Planning Commission will be reviewing the draft Downtown Design District Code in a work session.
-This will be the first opportunity for the Planning Commission to review the draft code in its entirety, and provide feedback to staff for revisions.
-Due to the health precautions of the COVID-19 pandemic, the Planning Commission work session will be held virtually, and can be viewed live or archived at the link below.
+The Planning Commission will be reviewing the latest draft of the Downtown Design District Code.
+This will be the third opportunity for the Planning Commission to review the draft code in its entirety and provide feedback to staff for revisions.
+This is third of four scheduled work sessions that Planning Commission will participate in.
+Due to the health precautions of the COVID-19 pandemic, the work session will be held virtually and can be viewed live or archived at the link below.

 Planning Commission Work Session